 Though your child may not want to go to treatment at first, it is important that you do everything you can to get an alcoholic teen into an alcohol rehab program.
-Contact American Addiction Centers (AAC) for free at for help locating alcohol rehabs near your location.
-You can also check your insurance coverage online now or contact a free alcohol abuse hotline number.
+Please contact American Addiction Centers (AAC) free at for help locating alcohol rehabs near your location.
+You can also check your health insurance coverage using the form below or contact a free alcohol abuse hotline number.

 Recommended Alcohol Rehab-Related Articles